Divorce and Family Law

 Assisting individuals wishing to finalize their marriage with minimal court involvement and minimal public disclosure of private information.
 This approach is typically most suitable for individuals who are prepared to discuss their situation frankly and rely upon their own judgment, aided by their attorney, to determine acceptable resolutions of the issues.

-Out of court solutions are appropriate for marriages with property and assets of any size, from small to large.
+Out of court solutions are appropriate for marriages with property and assets of any size, from small to large, and can often reduce unproductive discord and damage to relationships.

 Identifying Issues, Finding Solutions, and Moving On